The Great Depression: The Beginning of Prepping

 If we’re to learn a lesson from the history of prepping, it’s that our preparation is sometimes for naught.
 Like Y2K, we may be preparing for a disaster that never comes to pass.
 There never was a nuclear war between the United States and the USSR.
 That said, we should never leave ourselves as vulnerable as those who lived through the Great Depression were.
 It’s better to have confidence in our prospects of survival than it is to simply hope that nothing bad happens.
 Without crystal balls, we cannot predict the future.
 We can, however, prepare for a future that holds a number of risks.
 So tell me, are you prepared for the future?

-Have any more history to share about preppers?
+Have any more prepping history to share?
 Leave a comment below or contact me directly.